vahidtvj/QC3Control/README.md

 ```
 **Please note**, delay() here is just used to demonstrate.
 Better not to stop the complete program with delay()'s.

-If you can, place the call to begin() (or setVoltage()) at the end of the setup().
+If you can, place the call to begin() (or setMilliVoltage()) at the end of the setup().
 The handshake needs a fixed time but that already starts when the QC 3.0 source (and thus the Arduino) is turned on.
 So by doing begin() last you can do stuff while waiting.

+## Quick start

+Note: this is just a partial overview.
+For full documentation, please see the next section.

 ### Constructors
 #### QC3Control(byte DpPin, byte DmPin)